0xAS/0xas.github.com/_posts/2014-10-30-Reading-Note-Learning-Deep-for-AI.md

 ---
 {% include JB/setup %}

 *"Learning Deep Architectures for AI"* [link](http://www.iro.umontreal.ca/~bengioy/papers/ftml_book.pdf) gives a brief introduction about one main type of deep learning algorithms, *Deep Belief Networks (DBNs)*.
 It starts with the motivation for deep architecture, after which is the brief theoretical introduction of *DBNs*.
-This reading notes tries to summarize the arguements, theorems, proofs, fomulars and algorithms in section wise.
+This reading notes tries to summarize the arguments, theorems, proofs, fomulars and algorithms in section wise.

 **Ch1.
 Introduction**